 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains or losses are included in the income statement.
 When re-valued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to profit and loss account d.
-Right of use assets- change of association to company e.
-Intangible assets
+Right of use assets-

 A right-of-use asset is recognised at the commencement date of a lease.
 The right-of-use asset is measured at cost and depreciated on a straight-line basis over the unexpired term of the lease.
 Right-of-use assets are subject to impairment and adjusted for any remeasurement of lease liabilities.
 The company has elected not to recognise a right-of-use asset and corresponding lease liability for short term leases with terms of 12 months or less.
 Lease payments on these assets are expensed to the profit and loss as incurred.